-- Mali is a land-locked, low-income Sahelian country with a population of 19.1 million.1 Demographic growth is projected at 3 percent until 2030;2 nearly half of the population is under 15.
+- 1. Mali is a land-locked, low-income Sahelian country with a population of 19.1 million.1 Demographic growth is projected at 3 percent until 2030.2 The country possesses a youthful population, with nearly half of the population under 15.
 It ranks 182nd of 189 countries on the Human Development Index of the United Nations Development Programme (UNDP).3 - 2.
 In 2012, a rebellion in the north of the country was taken over by non-state armed groups, culminating in a political crisis and coup.
 This led to international involvement and the deployment of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) in 2013.
 While the 2015 Algiers peace agreement ended armed conflict and ensured the installation of interim authorities in affected areas, insecurity remains high.4 - 3.
 Marginalization and limited access to services and opportunities, combined with inter-communal conflict, have contributed to the expansion of non-state armed groups, illicit traffic and extremism.
 In recent years, insecurity has spread from the sparsely-populated north of the country into its more densely populated centre, which accounts for a significant portion of agricultural production.
-Conflict has also affected trade flows and market integration within the country and across borders.
+Conflict has also affected trade flows within the country and across borders.
 Competition over the control of trade routes has sparked additional conflict. - 4.
 Population movements due to insecurity have increased significantly, as has the duration of displacement.
-By the end of 2018 there were more than 120,000 internally displaced people (IDPs), more than half of them women, while nearly 139,000 Malians are refugees in other countries.5 Humanitarian access remains a challenge in much of Central and Northern Mali.
+By the end of September 2019 there were 171,500 internally displaced people (IDPs)5, more than half of them women, while nearly 139,000 Malians are refugees in other countries.6 Humanitarian access remains a challenge in much of Central and Northern Mali.
 Protection risks, including gender-based violence, are rising. - 5.
-The combination of climate change, armed violence, widespread insecurity and weak state presence has contributed to a progressive deterioration of livelihoods and food security.
-Since the 2012 crisis, an average of 3.5 million people have required humanitarian assistance each year.6 While this primarily relates to food insecurity associated with production shocks, conflict and insecurity play an increasing role.
+The combination of climate shocks, armed violence, widespread insecurity and weak state presence has contributed to a progressive deterioration of livelihoods and food security.
+Since the 2012 crisis, on average 3.5 million people have required humanitarian assistance each year, primarily related to food insecurity.